PankajMSharma/String-Pattern-Replacer/README.md

-# String-Pattern-Remover
+# String-Pattern-Replacer
-Multiple String pattern Remover from Multiple files.
+Replaces string(based on pattern) from multiple files.
-It will search for given file type in whole directory tree provided and replace every one of them.
-With default setting it will prompt before making any change.
+It will search for given file type in whole directory tree and replace every occurrance of string pattern found in them.
+With default settings it will prompt before making any change.

 **Usage:**
 1. Clone the project in your local repository.